 Key Exchange Algorithms

-Cryptography using key exchange algorithms aren’t used much by individuals outside of the cyber-security industry.
-However, I’m going to give you a brief overview of this method, so you’ll gain an understanding of this public key cryptography.
+Cryptography using key exchange algorithms isn’t used much by individuals outside of the cyber-security industry.
+However, I’m going to give you a brief overview of this method, so you’ll gain an understanding of this public-key cryptography.

 Key exchange algorithms allow for the safe exchange of encryption keys with an unknown party.
 Users don’t share information during the key exchange.
 The end goal is to create a custom encryption key that can be used by both parties at a later date.